Cyberbullying: European Union

+China

+In China, cyberbullying legislation has focused specifically on online harassment and online abuse.
+In 2023, Chinese justice agencies published the Guiding Opinions on Punishing Cyberviolence Violations and Crimes in Accordance with Law, which in American and British English translates to the Enforcing Online Harassment Prevention Enforcement Guidelines.
+The guidelines set out rules for applying criminal, civil, and administrative law to conduct such as online harassment, defamation, doxing, and coordinated harassment campaigns.
+They specify that online defamation, organized doxing, or using social media to monetize or share abusive content can be prosecuted as crimes, while online service providers that fail to manage such content may themselves be subject to prosecution for refusing to effectively moderate their platforms.
+The guidelines also empower prosecutors to take action when online harassment or defamation undermines social order or national interests, and provide for procedures such as injunctions, civil damages, and enhanced penalties where victims suffer severe harm or the conduct is particularly harmful to society.

 Spain

 The prevalence of cyberbullying among adolescents in Spain is low in comparison to the rest of the world, with recent studies indicating rates of 3% and global estimates indicating closer to 5%.
 However, Spanish adolescents who engage in cyberbullying tend to also engage in traditional forms of bullying; 30% of Spanish adolescents engaging in cyberbullying also engaged in bullying.
 Several key risk factors for cyberbullying in Spain include: moral disengagement, peer group, and poor anger control.

 These factors are present for both Spanish male and female adolescents, although boys generally exhibited greater levels of involvement.
 For example, boys mean score in cyberbullying behaviors was 0.15 and girls was 0.11.
 These findings suggest that adolescents who justify violence, feel pressure from peers, and exhibit poor emotional regulation, engage in cyberbullying.